gigasquid/gigasquid.github.io/source/_posts/2019-04-26-clojure-mxnet-april-update.markdown

 ## Cat Picture of the Month

-To close out, let's take a lesson from my cats Otto and Pi and don't forget the importance of naps.
+To close out, let's take a lesson from my cats and don't forget the importance of naps.

 {%img https://live.staticflickr.com/65535/47707608431_5c5d0c73f8_c.jpg %}